Skip to main content

 Logs

-View real-time logs from the server to debug issues
+View real-time logs from the connection to debug issues

 Restart